Ndhossain/cam-eye-client/README.md

 * This is a Photography service website.
 * There are some services showcased in home page and service page.
 * User can check the services and reviews for the services.
-* If the user is logged in then he can add a review.
+* If the user is logged in then he can add, delete, edit a review.
 * In the login page there are 2 login system.
 1. Email & Password login.
 2. Google Login.
 There is also register option if the user haven't any account user can create a account with email & passord.
 * We used firebase authentication system in this project.
 * On Blog page there are some questions and answer.